devoteamgcloud/petra/docs/quickstart.md

 In order to use the modules, make sure that the user or Service Account that will be running the `terraform init` command has access to the petra server and read access permission on the bucket `$BUCKET_NAME` (or that the `SIGNED_URL` option is enabled).

-Here is an example of Terraform code that use a petra hosted module:
+Here is an example of Terraform code that uses a petra hosted module:

 ```hcl title="main.tf"
 module "mod1" {